fedeghe/interval/source/README.md

 <details>
-<summary>here is an less trial example whcih tries to use almost all available methods</summary>
+<summary>here is an less trial example which tries to use almost all available methods</summary>

 ``` js
 $$./../check/index7.js$$